 Article 1 – Name of the Association

-The non-profit association (ASBL) is called “NATO Charity Bazaar” (abbreviated “NCB”).
+The non-profit Association is called “NATO Charity Bazaar ASBL” (abbreviated “NCB”).

 Article 2 – Aims of the Association

-- To bring together the wives and partners of personnel working at NATO Headquarters, in order to foster friendship within its international community..
+· To bring together the employees and family of NATO HQ to foster friendship within its international community

 Article 3 – Registered Office of the Association

 The decision to change the registered address of the Association may only take place at a General Meeting when the Members are assembled.